-If you are dissatisfied with the outcome of the dispute procedures, you may make a complaint to the Pensions Ombudsman who will investigate and determine any complaint or dispute of fact or law.
+If you are dissatisfied with the outcome of the dispute procedure, you may make a complaint to the Pensions Ombudsman who can investigate and determine any complaint or dispute of fact or law.
 The Pensions Ombudsman will normally not investigate a complaint until you have gone through the scheme's internal dispute resolution procedure.
-There is no charge for this service.
+There is no charge for this service

-The Pensions Advisory Service and the Pensions Ombudsman may be contacted at:
+The Pensions Ombudsman may be contacted at: